ntochi/vernal-blog/README.md

 # Vernal Blog
-A simple blog website, designed with Semantic UI, to underline the principles of RESTful Routing
+A simple blog website that shows the underlying principles of RESTful Routing.